znjameswu/flutter_math/README.md

 FlutterMath.fromTexString(r'\frac a b', options: Options.textOptions)
 ```

-You can also resize the output by providing `baseSizeMultiplier` parameter
+You can also resize the output by providing `baseSizeMultiplier` parameter.
+(This parameter will also affect the size of absolute unit used in the equation.
+You can obtain the approximate font size for normal-sized letters by Options.fontSize.)

 ```dart
 FlutterMath.fromTexString(